 How SoftBank got here is a story as old as man itself.

-You see, thanks to QE, pushing investors out the risk curve fanned the largest venture capital boom in all of history.
+You see, thanks to QE, which has been pushing investors out the risk curve, this fanned the largest venture capital boom in all of history.
 Trust me, I know this.
 I built, then sold a VC firm because I could see what was happening.
 Clearly, I got out too early by selling 3 years ago, but what’s that saying of Willy Waggledagger’s?

 I’ve a name for what’s now slowly taking place in the VC world.
 It’s called “price discovery”

-And I suspect this is what SoftBank’s is now so afraid of: the prospect that being a minute late can prove catastrophic.
+And I suspect this is what SoftBank is now so afraid of: the prospect that being a minute late may prove catastrophic.